sucaba/IronTextLibrary/Doc/UserGuide.md

 1. process more complex language
 2. start with a simple language and be able grow it
 3. maintain it with a minimal extra cost
-4. reuse language elements and logic in a family of languages, derive languages from existing ones
+4. reuse language elements and logic in a family of languages
+5. derive languages from existing ones
 6. have the same approach for building simple and complex languages and still
 7. keep language creation and maintenance low enough to encorage using